nuxeo-sandbox/nuxeo-ldt-parser/README.md

 #### `Services.GetLDTJsonRecord`
+(See below for details on input and parameters)
 * Input:
-  * A `Document` having the ù LDTRecord` facet (and, thus, schema)
+  * optional.
-* Parameter:
+* Parameters:
-  * `parserName`, string.
+  * `parserName`, string, optional.
 Must be the name of an "ldtParser" contribution.
 If not passed or empty, the operation uses the `"default"` configuration
+  * `startOffset`, long, optional .
+  * `recordSize`, long, optional.
+  * `firstPage`, long, optional.
+  * `lastPage`, long, optional.
 * Output:
   * A JSON `Blob` containing the record
   * Fields of the JSON are defined in the XML configuration, using `recordJsonTemplate` (see above).

-* The operation received a `Document` having the `ldtrecord` schema.
-It then gets the related LDT document, and fetches only the required data from it (no need, for example, to download the file from S3 to parse it locally)
+ Input is a document (optional).
+If passed, it must have the ldtrecord schema, the related LDT document must exist, and current user must have read permission on it.
+Also, if Input is passed, `sourceLdtDocId`/`startOffset`/`recordSize` are ignored (the operation reads the values from the `ldtrecord` schema).

+ If input is not passed, then `sourceLdtDocId`/`startOffset`/`recordSize` are required.

 ## Callbacks